-This entire project was bootstrapped and coded by me over many, many weekends.
+What is now Finely Balanced was once known as EconByte, as in the super witty combination of 'Economics' and 'Byte'.
+The entire project was bootstrapped and coded by me over many, many weekends.
 I don't charge anything for the weekly newsletter but do accept donations, 100% of which are funnelled back into Finely Balanced, e.g. to pay for the server, email distribution, new features or possibly even guest articles at some point.

-Contribute to Finely Balanced
+Contribute to Finely Balanced.

 If you would like to contribute in some way, whether it's a full essay (please try to keep it under 1,000 words) or even just an interesting article you read, simply reply to the weekly newsletter!
-Likewise, if you have any suggestions for how we might improve, don't hesitate to get in touch.
+Likewise, if you have any suggestions for how to improve, don't hesitate to get in touch.

 If you'd prefer to support Finely Balanced financially, feel free to make a one-off donation, which other than my time is what keeps the venture going.